A War for Quality Talent

 Predicting Performance – Integrated Property Services

-The client hired the top candidate as VP of Property Operations but could not pursue the second option.
-The leading candidate was hired as the VP and was promoted to Senior VP a year later.
-Today, this incumbent leads a competing national property services company.
-The second candidate also leads an integrated property services company as Senior VP and is responsible for operations and business development.
-Both candidates benchmarked at the high end of our performance range—the selection ratio for talent in this range is approximately 13:1000.
+The client selected the top candidate for the role of VP of Property Operations but was unable to pursue the second option.
+The chosen candidate excelled in the position, earning a promotion to Senior VP within a year.
+Today, this individual leads a competing national property services company.
+Meanwhile, the second candidate has also risen to prominence, now serving as Senior VP at an integrated property services company, overseeing operations and driving business development.
+Both candidates ranked at the top end of our performance spectrum, where the talent selection ratio is approximately 13 out of every 1,000 candidates.

 Matching Partners – Investment Fund Start-Up

-A third example spotlighting the potential of executive performance analytics was the matching of a client with a partner.
-A client was launching a core plus institutional fund.
-He required an acquisition partner capable of institutional deal sizes, who was at the top of investment brokers’ lists, known to pension fund managers and could complement the client’s efforts to raise capital.
-Compounding the search challenge was the client’s personality.
-He was a Results-Driven/Creative Type who required a partner of equal intellect but more Process-Driven for applying back of the office analytics and day-to-day management.
-The search was extensive, but we found his partner.
-According to my behavioural scientist, the fit between these two men was 1:2,500.
+A compelling example of the power of executive performance analytics lies in the successful pairing of a client with a compatible partner.
+The client was launching a core-plus institutional fund and needed an acquisition partner capable of handling institutional deal sizes.
+This partner had to be a top choice among investment brokers, well-regarded by pension fund managers, and equipped to support the client’s capital-raising efforts.
+Adding to the complexity was the client’s personality—a Results-Driven/Creative type who sought a partner of equal intellect but with a more Process-Driven approach, adept at managing back-office analytics and day-to-day operations.
+Despite the challenges, we conducted an extensive search and found the perfect match.
+According to our behavioral scientist, the compatibility between these two individuals was an extraordinary 1 in 2,500.

 The Fit Between These Two Matched Partners was 1:2,500